MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 Overall organization (tenant) level credit consumption is available in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/) in the **Resources** > **Capacity** > **Summary** tab.
 The Consumption bar displays the number of *consumed* credits out of the total of *purchased* credits.

 The data is aggregated daily.
-Some data may be delayed; if so, the consumption bar shows all known consumption at the **Last updated** date in the tooltip box.
+Some data might be delayed; if so, the consumption bar shows all known consumption at the **Last updated** date in the tooltip box.

 Get details on your environment consumption by checking the [AI Builder consumption report](administer-consumption-report.md).
 It gives the amount of consumption per day per user per environment.
 Adding all the consumptions of the current month of a specific environment gives you the monthly consumption of this environment.

 ### How do I find out which model is using the most credits?

-Once you've identified which environment consumes the most credits with the [AI Builder consumption report](administer-consumption-report.md), you can leverage the model consumption data in the Dataverse **AI Event** table of that environment either in the Power Apps portal or the [AI Builder Activity](activity-monitoring.md) page in Power Automate.
+Once you identify which environment consumes the most credits with the [AI Builder consumption report](administer-consumption-report.md), you can leverage the model consumption data in the Dataverse **AI Event** table of that environment either in the Power Apps portal or the [AI Builder Activity](activity-monitoring.md) page in Power Automate.

 ### How do I know the number of purchased credits of my organization (tenant)?